wrobell/geotiler/doc/usage.rst

 GeoTiler caches map tiles with simple LRU cache, which advantage is that it requires no setup or additional software.
-Multiple calls to :py:func:`geotiler.render_map` function will reuse already downloaded map tiles, but the cache is not persistent - once a program or script exists, the map tiles are discarded.
+Multiple calls to :py:func:`geotiler.render_map` function will reuse already downloaded map tiles, but the cache is not persistent - once a program or script exits, the map tiles are discarded.

 The default cache can be replaced with cache based on